hilgers-lab/circles2024/EISA_workflow/README.md

 - `<config yaml>`: configuration containing `genome_gtf` and `genome_fasta`
 - `<snakemake parameters>`: snakemake parameters with e.g. number of cores (`-j n`), dryrun (`-n`) etc.

+## Notes

+Currently, it is not possible from user input side to provide your own exon or intron database.
+This is an interesting feature that could be added, but it is out of scope.

 # Output directory

 Output of the snakemake instructions